lynnlangit/learning-cloud/README.md

 Links to artifacts are included for AWS, Azure, GCP or Alibaba Cloud.

 - 🌟 NEW: Spring 2022 - my new **'Cloud Quantum Computing'** course on LI_L - associated working repo at [link](https://github.com/lynnlangit/learning-quantum/tree/main/2_cloud-vendors)
+- 🌟 NEW for 2022 - studies on  **'Learning Ethical AI'** , my resources repo at [link](https://github.com/lynnlangit/learning-ethical-ai)

 ### Courses and Articles